 - Any other individuals or entities who contributed to the circumstances which caused the truck accident.

+So, what happens when a truck driver has an accident?
 Ultimately, meticulous investigations must be conducted in order to determine who holds what degree of liability from such an incident.

 How to Prove Liability In a Truck Accident Case